Carreau/phd-dissertation/parts/part2.rst

 ..
 ..
 ..
 It should be noted that this system have several particularly: The measurement
-.. are effectuated on a dynamic system, while the actin network on the actin bead
+.. are effectuated on a dynamic system, while the actin network on the actin-bead
 .. is polymerising.
 It has been show previously that only  in the right conditions
 .. of Arp2/3 and CP concentration :cite:`Kawska2012` a dense gel is formed around
 .. the bead and is both able to generate and accumulate enough stress for a